lashifrin/ejabberd-modules/mod_statsdx/trunk/README.txt

         Homepage: http://www.ejabberd.im/mod_statsdx
         Author: Badlop
-        Requirements: ejabberd trunk SVN (ejabberd 2.1.0 or higher, once released)
+        Requirements: ejabberd 2.1.x

 	mod_statsdx
 	==============

-Measures several statistics, and provides a new section in ejabberd Web Admin to view them.
+Measures several statistics.
+It provides a new section in ejabberd Web Admin and two ejabberd commands to view the information.

 	CONFIGURE